Michael-Perdue/Michael-Perdue.github.io/_posts/2023-08-10-Generating-Graphs-From-CSV-Files-With-JavaFX.markdown

 title: Generating Graphs From CSV Files With JavaFX
 date: 2023-08-10
 categories: [Additional Projects, Generating Graphs From CSV Files With JavaFX]
-tags: [java]     # TAG names should always be lowercase
+tags: [java, javafx, csv, graphing]     # TAG names should always be lowercase
 ---

 # TLDR of the project